Blog

 Can My Boyfriend Claim Me and Our Child on Taxes?
 Explained

-As tax season approaches, many couples wonder about the best way to file their taxes.
-One common question that arises is whether a boyfriend can claim his girlfriend and their child as dependents on his tax return.
-In this article, we’ll explain the requirements for claiming dependents and provide guidance for couples navigating this issue.
+As the tax season looms, numerous couples grapple with the optimal way to file their taxes.
+A frequently asked question is whether a boyfriend can claim his girlfriend and their child as dependents on his tax return.
+This article elucidates the prerequisites for claiming dependents and offers guidance for couples navigating this issue.

-The IRS allows taxpayers to claim dependents if they meet certain eligibility criteria, including:
+The Internal Revenue Service (IRS) permits taxpayers to claim dependents if they fulfill certain eligibility criteria, including:

 • Relationship: The dependent must be related to the taxpayer in some way (i.e., child, parent, sibling).